jdhunterae/simple-html-game/README.md

 ## TODO List

 - [ ] Need to fix graphical glitches with LockedDoor unlocking
+  - [ ] "opened" door is confusing, brown tile, can I safely enter? only other brown tile is cracked floors
 - [ ] Need to fix graphical glitches with Button being pressed
   - [ ] Button depression icon appears above and to the right
 - [ ] Need to fix graphical glitches with CrackedFloor falling away